Some common Unicode problems and solutions demonstrated with Perl DBD::ODBC and Microsoft SQL Server

 Terminology

-Some DBD::ODBC Background/History
+Some DBD::ODBC background and history

 DBD::ODBC has not always supported Unicode.
 It all started with a patch from Alexander Foken.
-Around version 1.14, Alexander's original patch was adapted to include optional Unicode support for Unix.
+Around version 1.14, Alexander's original patch was adapted to include optional Unicode support for UNIX.

 For DBD::ODBC, building without Unicode support really means build as DBD::ODBC worked before Unicode support was added, to maintain backwards compatibility.